 Statue of Canada residential schools architect toppled in Toronto

-Category: History & SociologyVia: hallux • one week ago • 8 comments
+Category: History & SociologyVia: hallux • 4 months ago • 8 comments

 By: SOURCE: AL JAZEERA

 A statue of one of the architects of Canada’s residential schools system has been toppled and will not be replaced, the president of Toronto’s Ryerson University said, after protesters rallied to honour the 215 Indigenous children whose remains were found at a former school.